-Welcome to Roger Williams Homes and Three Mile Trace Neighborhood CNI website!
-The Draft Plan has been completed and is available for your review by clicking here.
-MHB welcomes your input and comments on the Draft Plan.
+Welcome to Roger Williams Homes and Three Mile Trace Neighborhood Choice Neighborhoods Initiative website.
+The final version of the Choice Neighborhoods Plan has been approved by the U.S. Department of Housing & Urban Development and may be reviewed by clicking here.
+Mobile Housing Board welcomes your input and comments on the Plan.
 To provide input, please click on “Comment and Participate.

 Roger Williams Homes is a 453-unit public housing development located a half mile from downtown Mobile.
 Built in 1954, Roger Williams Homes is severely distressed, with many of the units located within a flood zone.
 The neighborhood, Three Mile Trace, also has several additional distressed properties and a long-term vacancy rate of 24 percent, almost 4 times as high as the surrounding county.